dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You better cut the pizza in four pieces because I'm not hungry enough to eat six.
+  To keep the body in good health is a duty... otherwise we shall not be able to keep our mind strong and clear.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1029 days)
+## 🌟 Experiences (1030 days)

 ### 🧮 Programming languages